Powerful Primitives in the Bounded Quantum Storage Model: One-Time Programs

-We provide a new extraction result (Lemma \ref{determin C}) for this purpose.
-Informally, if an algorithm takes an input state of the form $|x\rangle$, where $x$ is a binary string, then Lemma \ref{determin C} shows how a computationally unbounded simulator can approximate the distribution of $x$ given the gates and measurement results of the algorithm.
-Applied to an oblivious transfer transmission $1\textsf{-}2\textsf{-}\textsf{QOT}(s_0,s_1)$ processed by the adversary, this result implies that a simulator can learn the distribution of the two encoded strings $s_0$ and $s_1$ from the algorithm of the adversary.
+Applied to an oblivious transfer transmission $1\textsf{-}2\textsf{-}\textsf{QOT}(s_0,s_1)$, Lemma \ref{determin C} implies that a simulator can learn the distribution of the two encoded strings $s_0$ and $s_1$ from the algorithm of the adversary.
 Based on the entropy of the calculated distributions, the simulator can determine which 1-out-of-2 strings the adversary is oblivious to.
-The rest of the construction basically just adapts Kilian's ideas to the quantum realm; the details of which are not the main focus of this paper and thus are given in Appx.~\ref{sec:one-time construction}.
+The rest of the construction basically just adapts Kilian's ideas to the quantum realm; the details of which are not the main focus of this paper and thus are given in App.~\ref{sec:one-time construction}.

 Consequently, we construct a one-time program compiler, which we denote as $\mathcal{O}_{\texttt{s}}$, in the BQSM.
-Note that, by definition, $\mathcal{O}$ also acts as a BQS obfuscator.
-Our construction is also disappearing and unclonable (see Sec.~\ref{sec:dis and uncl app} for security definitions) meaning a one-time program cannot be evaluated after the transmission ends and cannot be split into two pieces that can both be used to learn evaluations of the program.
-This is a direct result of disappearing and unclonable properties of Construction \ref{con:QOT} for $1\textsf{-}2$ oblivious transfer which we showed in Sec.~\ref{sec:OT dis and unc}.
+Note that, by definition, $\mathcal{O}_{\texttt{s}}$ also acts as a BQS obfuscator.
+Our construction is also disappearing meaning a one-time program cannot be evaluated after the transmission ends.
+This is a direct result of disappearing properties of Construction \ref{con:QOT} for $1\textsf{-}2$ oblivious transfer which we showed in Sec.~\ref{sec:OT dis and unc}.

-\begin{theorem} $\mathcal{O}_{\texttt{s}}$ is a disappearing and unclonable information-theoretically secure $(0,0,\texttt{s})$ one-time compiler for the class of polynomial classical circuits against any computationally unbounded adversary with $\texttt{s}$ qmemory bound. \end{theorem}
+\begin{theorem} There exists an algorithm $\mathcal{O}_{\texttt{s}}$ that is a disappearing information-theoretically secure $(0,\texttt{s})$ one-time compiler for the class of polynomial classical circuits against any computationally unbounded adversary with $\texttt{s}$ qmemory bound. \end{theorem}